Reporting a data breach procedure

-What must I do if I discover a data breach?
+What do I do if I discover a data breach?

-You will still need to report, even if you were able to get the data back as we must, by law, keep a record of all actual and potential breaches.
+You still need to report the breach even if you’re able to get the information back.
+By law, Girlguiding must keep a record of all actual and potential breaches.

 - If you’ve sent an email to the wrong person, send a second email asking for it to be deleted.

-- If you have left documents with personal data somewhere - like on the bus or in a café - go back and check if they have been handed in.
+- If you’ve left documents with personal data somewhere, like on the bus or in a café, go back and check if someone has handed them in.

-- If personal information has been posted online then delete it if you can.
+- If personal data has been posted online then delete it if you can.

 - Contacting the people whose personal data has been affected by the incident.

-- Making changes to the way you handle personal data in future.
+- Making changes to the way you or the person who caused the breach handles personal data in the future.

-We’re here to help.
-We want you to feel confident that you know how to handle a data breach.
-If you have any questions or concerns please contact [email protected] or call the data protection team on 020 7834 6242 ext.
+We want you to feel confident about handling a data breach.
+If you have any questions or concerns, please email us at [email protected] or call the team on +44 (0)20 7834 6242 ext.
 3060.